 This is a team approach, where consensus takes precedence over all independent findings, and these findings must align with the current scientific diagnostic literature (DSM-V).

-An outpatient service, the entire process typically takes 3–4 days and consists of some or all of the following assessment services:
+Outpatient service, typically takes 3–4 days and consists of some or all of the following assessment services:

-The final step in the evaluation is the exit interview, where the findings are presented and those involved can ask questions.
+The final step in the evaluation is the exit interview, where the findings are presented.